posit-dev/snowflakeauth/tests/testthat/_snaps/config.md

     Condition
       Error in `snowflake_connection()`:
       !
-An `account` parameter is required when '/test/connections.toml' is missing or empty. i Pass `account` or define a [default] section with an account field in '/test/connections.toml'.
+An `account` parameter is required when '/test/connections.toml' is missing or empty. i Pass `account` or define a [] section with an account field in '/test/connections.toml'.

 ---